pi-star-2025/pi_star/Misc/Universe/aliens.md

 The new world was much more dull and had several “time scars”.
 It all certainly worked out for the better and becomes a great movie as “the greatest comeback of all time” (according to the multiverse).

-...

-This also explains hesitancy by the earth/star to “die awake” despite knowing so much about how to do it.

-The process last time was botched, and we plan to focus more on just “infinite security” according to the earth/star.

 ## True Story - Dream World

 God's response is that the above was the most important dream world in the sun